Remote Blood Pressure Monitoring: Is it Worth Trying?

 Who Can Benefit from Remote Blood Pressure Monitoring?

-With RPM, data accumulates quickly, and a patient’s health history develops.
+With RPM, data accumulates quickly, and a patient’s health story develops.
 A patient’s blood pressure reading is stored in a remote patient monitoring portal.
 The data provides physicians with valuable insights for treating the patient.
 It also lets the patient see firsthand how lifestyle adjustments affect their blood pressure.
-Remote blood pressure monitoring engages the patient in managing their health.
+Remote blood pressure monitoring helps engage patients in managing their health.

 Patient & Provider Benefits of Remote Blood Pressure Monitoring